Meet Your Pride Committee

-My Husband and I moved to Blackpool in November last year to pursue our dream of being hoteliers.
+My Husband and I moved to Blackpool in November 2018 to pursue our dream of being hoteliers.

 Prior to this, I was with HSBC bank and aside from being a branch manager I was also chair for their pride network.
 With over 3000 members and 18 networks in various locations within the UK and Europe.
 It was a mammoth task but something I relished and succeeded at.

 With all that experience I was so excited to find out Blackpool Pride were looking for committee members, and so pleased to be given the opportunity to chair the team in making Blackpool Pride the best it’s ever been!

 Hi, I’m Ange and I have been part of the Pride Blackpool team since March 2018.
 Having been born and raised in Blackpool I take great ‘pride’ in my role to give our event a professional image and raise its profile as much as I can.

 My background is in graphic and web design.
 I work with PR and marketing companies on some national and international brands.
 Notably, I’ve worked alongside Corona Extra to promote their brand through sponsorship and PR and also with Cuffe & Taylor for a number of years in the early days of Lytham Proms/Festival to boost their social media and take care of the press, photography and ‘meet and greets’ backstage at the events.